 - SmokeFree.gov from the National Cancer Institute (NCI) has a number of different resources: A step-by-step quit smoking guide; LiveHelp, National Cancer Institute’s instant messaging service; as well as publications to download, print, or order.

 - SmokeFreeTxt, also from NCI, is a free mobile service designed for teens and young adults and created to provide 24/7 encouragement, advice, and tips to help smokers stop smoking for good.

 Additional resources on tobacco use in adolescence:

 - Check out OAH’s full library of federal adolescent health resources on substance abuse, in general, and those specific to tobacco.

 - BeTobaccoFree.gov is a comprehensive "one-stop-shop" for tobacco information from the U.S. Department of Health and Human Services.

 - The Real Cost, part of BeTobaccoFree.gov, provides adolescents with facts about tobacco and nicotine that are based on science.
 The goal of this multi-year media campaign is to reduce the number of teens who initiate smoking and become lifelong tobacco users.

 - Information about school programs to reduce tobacco use is available from the Centers for Disease Control and Prevention’s Division of Adolescent and School Health (DASH).

 - The Centers for Disease Control and Prevention has resources on youth tobacco prevention.

-- Break the Chain of Tobacco Addiction, from the Food and Drug Administration, has resources to help retailers comply with tobacco regulations.
-This site includes a pledge to support responsible tobacco retailing.
+- This is Our Watch, from the Food and Drug Administration, has resources to help retailers comply with tobacco regulations.

 - Find out more about secondhand smoke and how to avoid it.